eclipse-archived/ceylon-lang.org/documentation/1.0/ide/install.md

 ---
 # #{page.title}

-The M4 release of the Ceylon IDE is available from our Eclipse plugin update site.
-Note that the version of the Ceylon compiler embedded in this release is compatible with the Ceylon M4 "Analytical Engine" command line tools.
+The M5 release of the Ceylon IDE is available from our Eclipse plugin update site.
+Note that the version of the Ceylon compiler embedded in this release is compatible with the Ceylon M5 _&ldquo;Nesa Pong&rdquo;_ command line tools.

 Please [report any issue in our issue tracker][issues]. _Note that if